Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Approximate Bayesian inference for probit models

-\begin{theorem} Let $q^{(t)}_{\textsc{pfm}}(\bbeta)$ be the approximate density for $\bbeta$ produced at step $(t)$ by Algorithm \ref{algo2}.
-Then, under Assumptions \ref{ass_2}--\ref{ass_3}, we have that $\textsc{kl}[q_{\textsc{pfm}}^{(1)}(\bbeta) \mid \mid p(\bbeta \mid \by)]\stackrel{p}{\rightarrow} 0$ as $p \rightarrow \infty$. \end{theorem} According to Theorem \ref{teo_4}, Algorithm \ref{algo2} converges essentially in one iteration as $p \rightarrow \infty$.
-Thus the computational complexity of the entire routine is provably equal to that of a single iteration of Algorithm \ref{algo2}, which is dominated by an $\mathcal{O}(pn {\cdot}\min\{p,n\})$ pre-computation cost derived in the Supplementary Materials, where we also highlight how the evaluation of the functionals in Proposition \ref{prop1} can be achieved at the same cost.
-More complex functionals of the approximate posterior can be instead obtained at higher costs via Monte Carlo methods based on Algorithm~\ref{algo3}.

-We shall emphasize that also the computational complexity of approximate inference under mean-field variational Bayes is dominated by the same $\mathcal{O}(pn \cdot\min\{p,n\})$ pre-computation cost.
-However, as discussed in Sections \ref{sec_2.1}--\ref{sec_2.2}, our partially-factorized solution produces substantially more accurate approximations than classical mean-field.
-In Sections \ref{sec_simu}--\ref{sec_3}, we provide quantitative evidence for these arguments and discuss how the theoretical results in Sections \ref{sec_2.1}--\ref{sec_2.2} match closely the empirical behavior observed in simulations and applications.
+Theorem \ref{teo_4} suggests that Algorithm \ref{algo2} needs increasingly less iterations to converge as $p$ grows, requiring essentially one iteration as $p \rightarrow \infty$.
+This is coherent with our numerical studies, where very few iterations are sufficient to reach convergence in large $p$ cases.
+The computational complexity of Algorithm \ref{algo2} is thus equal to that of a fixed number of iterations, which is dominated by an $\mathcal{O}(pn {\cdot}\min\{p,n\})$ pre-computation cost derived in the Supplementary Material, where we also highlight how the evaluation of the functionals in Proposition \ref{prop1} can be achieved at the same cost.
+More complex functionals of the approximate posterior can be instead obtained at higher cost via Monte Carlo methods based on Algorithm~\ref{algo3}.
+As discussed in the Supplementary Material, Algorithm~\ref{algo1} has the same $\mathcal{O}(pn {\cdot}\min\{p,n\})$ pre-computation cost and $\mathcal{O}(n {\cdot}\min\{p,n\})$ per-iteration cost of Algorithm~\ref{algo2}.
+However, recalling Sections \ref{sec_2.1}--\ref{sec_2.2}, our partially-factorized solution produces substantially more accurate approximations than classical mean-field.
+In Sections \ref{sec_simu}--\ref{sec_3}, we provide quantitative evidence for these arguments, and discuss how the theory in Section \ref{sec_2} matches closely the empirical behavior observed in simulations and applications.

-\section{Simulation Studies}
+\section{Simulation studies}